rfbergeron/bompiler/IDEAS.md

 The contents of source lines to be written out will be tracked in a struct with fields for label, instruction, left/right operands, and comment.

+# Printing of symbol table
+Unfortunately, because of the way symbols are stored, it would be difficult to organize them in a way that is readable in the same way as the abstract syntax tree.

+For now, the thing that makes the most sense is to list the details of the abstract syntax tree node, followed by a list of all the symbols stored in the table associated with that node.

+## Functions
+### `symbol_value_print`
+Takes as arguments the `SymbolValue` to be printed, the buffer to be printed to, and the length of the buffer.
+Prints the declaration location, followed by the base type and auxiliary information.
+More information will be printed out as those features are implemented.

+### `symbol_table_print_table`
+Takes as an argument the `const map *` to be printed.
+This function will use `map_foreach_pair` to iterate over every symbol in the current scope.
+Pairs will be passed as arguments to `symbol_table_print_entry`.

+### `astree_print_symbols`
+Takes as an argument the `ASTree *` node whose symbol table is to be printed, the output file to be printed to, and the depth of the node in the abstract syntax tree.

+## Silly extensions
+A fun extension would be the ability to return fixed-length arrays by value.
+The function declaration/definition would need the size of the returned array to be specified in the declaration.
+The appropriate amount of space would be allocated on the stack by the caller, and a pointer to this space would be passed as an additional parameter to the function.
+Attempts to convert the returned value directly into a pointer would fail, since semantically the returned value is an lvalue, whose address cannot be taken?
+I think?